openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/additional-information/migrate-etcd.md

 By following the given steps, you can successfully migrate etcd from one node to another during maintenance activities like node drain etc., ensuring the continuity and integrity of the etcd data.

 :::note
 Take a snapshot of the etcd.
-Click [here](https://etcd.io/docs/v3.5/op-guide/recovery/) for the detailed documentation.
+Refer to [Disaster Recovery documentation](https://etcd.io/docs/v3.5/op-guide/recovery/) for more information.
 :::

 ## Step 1: Draining the etcd Node